jordijoangimenez/Getting-Started/pages/guidelines-contributors.md

 Each repository typically maintains a dedicated branch that tracks the original upstream project to ensure a baseline of compatibility.
 Alongside these, 5G-MAG contributors maintain several other branches containing specific modifications and patches.
 These custom versions are designed to optimize the third-party code for the 5G-MAG architecture, ensuring seamless integration across the entire reference suite, and are just hosted there.

 {: .note }
-Please check each repository and learn about the Licenses and potential dependencies when contributing code.
+Please check each repository and learn about the Licenses and potential dependencies when contributing code to repositories hosting third-party dependencies.

 ## Individual Contributor License Agreement (CLA) and Corporate CLA